-As a character moderator trainee (at the time), I was left with a less than stellar list of remaining Summer 2018 Seasonal Anime to choose from.
+As a character moderator trainee (at the time), I was left with a less than stellar list of remaining Summer 2018 season anime to choose from.
 Of the remaining selections, Phantom in the Twilight was what I chose be it good, bad, or indifferent.

 College students, Bayrou Ton and Mu Shinyao, travel to London, England to study abroad.
 Little does Ton know that her fate is about to change forever, when on her first night there she stumbles into a small nightly café called Cafe Forbidden.
 She soon discovers a little about her past and learns about her great-grandmother's history as an Umbra Hunter and her relationship with the Twilights, the purpose of the café, and her newly found abilities that could be pivotal in the fight against the human organization know as the Midnight Sun.